Artist’s Alley Display Template Pack

 Reflection & Next Steps

 This project reinforced how powerful accessible design can be when it’s built with empathy for the user.
-Small business owners already juggle so many tasks, such as marketing, product creation, and event planning, that booth design often falls to the bottom of the list.
-I wanted this kit to feel like a reliable helping hand, removing one layer of stress while helping vendors feel proud of their setup and guiding more customers to view and purchase their products they worked so hard on.
+Small business owners already juggle so many responsibilities that booth design often becomes an afterthought.
+I wanted this kit to feel like a reliable helping hand, something that reduces stress while helping vendors feel proud of their setup.

-Looking back, my favorite part was seeing how cohesive everything became once the kit was assembled.
-Every sign, display, and catalog page connected visually, creating a unified brand experience even for small vendors just starting out.
+Looking back, my favorite part was seeing how cohesive everything became once the kit was fully assembled.
+Each component worked together to create a unified brand experience, even for vendors just starting out.

 Previous